-In the springtime I love collecting lilacs around the neighbourhood to make delicious recipes with.
-We used to dry them to add to one of our very first soap recipes when plentiful was a very new company, our lilac & lavender castile soap bars in the past.
-Our favourite way to use lilacs that I want to share with you is to make a cordial syrup for summer sodas.
+In the springtime I LOVE collecting lilacs around the neighbourhood to make delicious recipes with and bring in as bouquets too!
+We used to dry them to add to one of our very first soap recipes when plantiful was a very new company, our lilac & lavender castile soap bars in the past.

 Lilacs are just starting to get ready here in Edmonton, so once I make this recipe this year, I'll add some photos of the steps for you.
 But here is a beautiful picture of what your syrup can look like!